-Heartland Ferry Okushiri route (partial canceled) information
+Heartland Ferry Okushiri route (temporary operations) information

 The Kamomejima Island and Giant Octopus Legend